fletchrichman/virtuoso/README.md

 If the COM ports in the properties are higher than 9, then you�ve got some hidden ports that are unused.
 To fix it, follow these steps, and then remove and add the Bluetooth devices again.

-1. Right-click �Command Prompt� in Accessories and choose �Run as Administrator�
+1. Right-click Command Prompt in Accessories and choose Run as Administrator
-2. Enter �set devmgr_show_nonpresent_devices=1? � without the quotes obviously
+2. Enter 'set devmgr_show_nonpresent_devices=1?' without the quotes obviously
-3. Enter �start devmgmt.msc�
+3. Enter 'start devmgmt.msc'
-4. In the box that opens, select �Show hidden devices� in the �view� menu.
+4. In the box that opens, select 'Show hidden devices' in the view menu.
 Now if you expand the section on COM ports, all the COM ports that have ever been created will be displayed, the non present ones being in grey.
 You can uninstall away anything that you don�t want (right click, select uninstall).